CumulusNetworks/docs/content/cumulus-linux-510/Layer-3/Protocol-Independent-Multicast-PIM.md

 - Cumulus Linux does not build an S,G mroute when forwarding over an \*,G tree.
 - On Spectrum-4 switches, multicast flows with packets smaller than 512 bytes might not reach full line rate.
 Cumulus Linux supports 512 byte and larger multicast packets.
 - When the switch is the FHR, Cumulus Linux does not install the mroute in hardware until it receives a `Register-Stop` from the RP.
 Without a hardware entry, packet forwarding does not occur.
 In a virtual environment such as NVIDIA Air, there is no hardware component so multicast routing occurs without the need for the `Register-Stop`.
+- Cumulus Linux does not support tenant routed multicast (TRM).